nanjizal/covid19/README.md

 ( OpenMaps can provides KLM data related to the admin areas, but licences are not MIT and require lot more effort to integrate but would make for an interesting extension. )

 ## Official Covid19 details for UK:

 You can find uk.gov data direct from

 https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public

-and visualizations
+and the **gov's** approach to visualizations, Manchester is slightly misleading the hotspot is London!!
+Not related to my visualization.

 https://www.arcgis.com/apps/opsdashboard/index.html

-But hopefully this project can allow for more flexible possible generation and extensions utilizing Tom Whites collated data, than the direct gov links currently provide.
+But hopefully my project can allow for more flexible possible generation for any user wanting to experiment, and extensions utilizing Tom Whites collated data, in many more ways than the direct gov links they currently provide.